 - Friday 10:00 – 18:00 Full produce market

 - Saturday 08:00 – 17:00 Full produce market

 8 Southwark Street, London SE1 1 TL

 The nearest stations are London Bridge, Borough and Southwark.

 The original market site was relocated back in 1974.
 Having relocated near Vauxhall, New Covent Garden Flower Market today is larger than ever before.
 Every sunrise brings along a new batch of flowers, plants, and foliage from every corner of the earth.

-Being a wholesale market – most trading occurs in the very wee hours so you’ll need to be sprightly to catch the best blooms.
-Cash still reigns supreme in these parts so worth topping up before making the trip and reminder most stems and bouquets are sold in quantity so you’ll need to have a good plan or occasion in play if you’re intent on purchasing something!
+Being a wholesale market – most trading occurs in the very wee hours, so you’ll need to be sprightly to catch the best blooms.
+Cash still reigns supreme in these parts, so worth topping up before making the trip reminder most stems and bouquets are sold in quantity, so you’ll need to have a good plan or occasion in play if you’re intent on purchasing something!
 Having a stroll around is a delightful thing to do either way.